 Why do you need a VPN?

-There are many valuable use cases of a VPN.
+There are many VPN use cases.
 Let’s go over some of the reasons why a VPN should be a part of your daily routine of online activities:

 - Attain online privacy: The threats to online privacy are higher today than ever before.
 Facebook’s recent scandals such as Cambridge Analytica and data breaches of countless individuals as well as organizations are sufficient proof of the dangerous times we live in.
 By hiding your real IP address and adding strong encryption, it becomes almost impossible to trace you online.